Washington Commanders Front Office | Washington Commanders - commanders.com

 Executive Vice President of Football/Player Personnel

-Marty Hurney enters his first season as Executive Vice President of Football/Player Personnel for the Washington Football Team.
+Marty Hurney enters his third season as Executive Vice President of Football/Player Personnel for the Washington Commanders.

 Hurney joins Washington with 30 seasons of NFL experience as an executive and will rejoin the franchise where he started his NFL career as a member of the team’s public relations department.